PipelineExpert/mariadb-cluster/README.md

 * if all nodes are on AWS, open all ports between security group on VPC for simplicity
 * see iptables_sec.sh for securing host and docker container

-Docker container can be pulled from stuartz/mariadb-cluster:latest or vernonco/mariadb-cluster:stable
+Docker container can be pulled from stuartz/mariadb-cluster:#version# or vernonco/mariadb-cluster:stable

-**Currently using Mariadb 10.1.20.**
+**Currently stable is Mariadb 10.1.22.**
 Modified the official Mariadb docker container to create a secure cluster running on a WAN secure Weave network.
 These settings are not secure in themselves, but rely on a secure network like Weave with ssl enabled for WAN or an AWS VPC: